Title V Competitive Sexual Risk Avoidance Education: Fact Sheet

 - Data and Evaluation Support to support grantee data capacity building and local evaluation support

-In FY 2018, organizations and entities in states and territories that had not applied for sexual risk avoidance education grants became eligible to submit competitive applications for funding.
-These states and territories are Alaska, California, Connecticut, Delaware, Hawaii, Idaho, Kansas, Maine, New Hampshire, New York, North Dakota, Rhode Island, Vermont, Washington, Wyoming, American Samoa, District of Columbia, Guam, Marshall Islands, Northern Mariana Islands, Palau, and Virgin Islands.
-In FY 2018, a total of $4,762,870 million was awarded to 18 grantees.
+In FY 2019, organizations and entities in states and territories that had not applied for Title V State Sexual Risk Avoidance education grants became eligible to submit competitive applications for funding.
+These states and territories were Alaska, California, Connecticut, Hawaii, Maine, New Hampshire, Rhode Island, Vermont, Washington, Guam, Marshall Islands, Northern Mariana Islands, and Palau.
+In FY 2019, a total of $ 1.9 million was awarded to 7 grantees.

 - Title V Competitive SRAE Grant (156.17 KB)